Computer Science BA

-The Bachelor of Arts (B.A.) in Computer Science program at Duquesne University will provide you with a foundational education in computer science, covering topics such as programming, algorithms, data structures, computer architecture, software engineering, and computer networking.
-With a strong emphasis on both theory and practical application, you'll develop the skills needed to design innovative software solutions and tackle complex computational problems.
-Small class sizes ensure personalized attention from expert faculty who are dedicated to your success.
-Additionally, the university's location in Pittsburgh, a hub for technology and innovation, offers ample opportunities for internships and networking with industry leaders.
+The Bachelor of Arts (B.A.) in Computer Science provides a strong foundation in computer science, covering programming, algorithms, data structures, computer architecture, software engineering and networking.
+With a focus on both theory and hands-on application, you’ll gain the skills to design innovative software solutions and solve complex computational problems.
+Small class sizes ensure personalized attention from expert faculty, while the university’s location in Pittsburgh—a hub for technology and innovation—offers abundant opportunities for internships and networking with industry leaders.

 Program Information